Sheep

 • Reproductive Efficiency – Dorpers are very fertile and prolific.
 Lambing rates of 180% can be achieved per lambing.

-• Pre-potency – Dorper sheep cross well with commercial ewes of other breeds and as terminal sires produce fast growing, muscular lambs.
+• Pre-potency – Dorper sheep cross well with commercial ewes of other breeds and, as terminal sires, produce fast-growing, muscular lambs.

 • Non-Selective Grazers – Dorpers are excellent converters of a wide range of forage types and they excel in grazing or weed control operations.